 All U.S. citizens and most non-U.S. citizens are required to have a student visa for their semester in South Korea.
 YU will provide assistance with the visa application process.

-You will pay SU tuition and can apply all SU financial aid except work study.
-Besides tuition, you will also be charged a program fee which covers pre-departure meetings, International Student ID card and services not covered by tuition and for which a separate fee is not charged.
+You will pay Syracuse University tuition and can apply all Syracuse University financial aid except work study.
+Besides tuition, you will also be charged program fee which covers pre-departure meetings, International Travel insurance and services not covered by tuition and for which a separate fee is not charged.

-For further explanation of estimated costs, please see the financial planning budget here: Yonsei budget 2016-2017.pdf
+For further explanation of estimated costs, please see the financial planning budget here: Yonsei U Budget 2018-2019.pdf

 Deb Goddard, Counselor, email@example.com